hernantz/blog/content/if-you-write-ifs.md

 ![Tree branches](/images/tree-branches.jpg "Tree branches")

+In Python we strongly emphasize that code must be elegant and easy to interpret, but with PEP8 alone is not enough, many times our logic can be nested in a cataract of if(s) and else(s) difficult to maintain.
+In this talk we explored some strategies to avoid that unnecessary complexity.

 I'm writing this article to encourage some code structure techniques and never again have to discuss this in the future.

 As a programmer, most of your time you will be writing ifs.
-Not only becouse this is the main flow control structure, in c like languages, but becouse writing an else is (or shoud be at least) a code smell.
+Not only becouse this is the main flow control structure, in c like languages, but because writing an else is (or shoud be at least) a code smell.
 It's a trap.

 ## Cut the flow ifs